This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 11. Brockley Market, south London

-The location can be a challenge to get to from central or north London but this is what makes the trek worth it as the quality of produce is so good and it isn’t tourist central.
-Afterwards, walk through the gorgeous Blackheath village neighbourhood before possibly continuing your foodie foray at the Greenwich Market.
+Brockley Market’s location can be a challenge to get to from central or north London (especially if the trains are screwed on a Saturday) but this is what makes the trek worth it as the quality of produce is so good and it isn’t tourist central.

 12. Wapping Docklands Market

-Head over to Shadwell Pierhead by Wapping Wall from 10am – 4pm, just a short walk from the famous Prospect of Whitby riverside pub.
+Head over to Shadwell Pierhead by Wapping Wall from 10am – 4pm, just a short walk from the famous Prospect of Whitby riverside London pub.

 Check out our things to do in Wapping blog >